 Below are the massage modalities offered through Bridge to Health by Brittany Craven LMT.
-She has put together this information to educate clients and readers about therapeutic massage, which therapies are best for your needs and how to know whether the therapist you are choosing is qualified.
+She has 7 years of active experience and has put together this information to educate clients and readers about therapeutic massage modalities, which therapies are best for your needs and how to know whether the therapist you are choosing is qualified.
 Regulations for training in massage therapy have expanded in the past twenty years, most states and some cities require licensing and certain levels of certification.
 Organizations such as ABMP & NCBTMB help ensure standards of practice throughout the profession.

 The massage session will/should focus on your major areas of concern.
 A well trained therapist will also allow time to round out your session with other complementary modalities.

 Conditions which will benefit from therapeutic massage modalities are:

 Therapeutic massage differs from "spa like" massages in that they are specifically targeted to relieve pain and bring improvement to the acute or chronic issues that arise in the body of almost everyone at some time.

 Spa massages generally are high in the "feel so good" response.
 They are relaxing and indulgent, but are not the best choice for those with chronic or acute pain, or other health issues.
 Practitioners of quality pamper who offer spa like sessions are providing a level of relaxation on the level of a mini-vacation.
 Sessions with an excellent relaxation massage therapist are a delight to the senses and will leave you smiling!